Stories of change

 A stronger alignment between values, land, and profit

-“Very good facilitator, bringing his own experience of running a business and understanding the complexities that entails.”
+“Very good facilitator, bringing his own experiences of running a business and understanding the complexities that entails - very helpful!”

 James Taylor, North Aston Farms